 There are many dangers to contact sports such as football but new rules and safe practice techniques over entertainment could help to reduce your risks.

-If you suffered a concussion playing high school football and your coaches failed to practice safe football techniques, you should contact South Carolina concussion lawyer, David Aylor.
+If you suffered a concussion playing high school football and your coaches failed to practice safe football techniques, you should contact our South Carolina concussion lawyers at David Aylor Law Offices.
 He and his team will evaluate your case and advise you of your next steps in order to ensure your safety.